 People entering the workforce will discover that human relations skills are more important than ever before.
-The relations effective human skills include communication, self-awareness, self-acceptance, self-disclosure. motivation. trust. and conflict management.
+The most effective human relations skills include communication, self-awareness, self-acceptance, motivation, trust, self-disclosure, and conflict management.
 These skills will be discussed at length in the course.
 Students will develop self-awareness and personal assessment and learn about work adjustment, job satisfaction, and productivity.

 Introduction to Business (BUS1093) 3 hrs.
 Introduction to Business is an entry-level business course.
 Different areas of general business are studied, including marketing, finance, human resource and product management, and social and ethical responsibilities.
 Students will explore these topics using case studies and practical application exercises.